jkocik/laravel-profiler/README.md

 }
 ```

-Important notice related to testing environment: Peak of memory usage can not be tracked for each test separately
+_Important notice related to testing environment: peak of memory usage can not be tracked for each test separately
-so is not shown in Profiler Client.
+so is not shown in Profiler Client._

 #### Using together with Laravel Debugbar